Slow travel wasn’t even in my vocabulary before I went on holiday to Santorini and it certainly didn’t seem practical.

 Of course we did activities in Santorini.
 We walked around Oia, we hired a car and visited all the beaches, we ate some amazing food and watched the sunset from a few particularly famous spots (surrounded by other tourists of course), but we also did a lot of sunbathing and boozing and chatting.

 Without a list of things to do creating pressure and anxiety, I was able to really relax and really, really enjoy P’s company.
-It was the first holiday we’ve had in which we didn’t even come close to falling out and I came home with no regrets.
+It was the first holiday we’ve had in which we didn’t even come close to an argument and I came home with no regrets.
+In fact it was the best holiday I have ever had.

 Of course this doesn’t mean I’m going to stop my holiday research and it doesn’t mean P will never again be presented with a list of things I want to see and do.
-But in the future I will make sure to schedule more down time and more free time to explore without intention.
+But in the future I will make sure to schedule more down time, more free time to explore without intention and more time to enjoy the company of whoever I am with.

-It is time to do away with a feeling of missing out, when I should count myself lucky to be on holiday at all.
+It is time to do away with the feeling of missing out, when I should count myself lucky to be on holiday at all.
+Who’s with me?